The latest numbers on COVID-19 in Canada for Wednesday, Feb. 3, 2021

 _ Northwest Territories: 32 confirmed cases (one active, 31 resolved, zero deaths).

-There was one new case Tuesday.
+There were zero new cases Wednesday.
 The rate of active cases is 2.21 per 100,000 people.
-Over the past seven days, there has been one new case.
+Over the past seven days, there have been a total of one new cases.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.